daiyip/continuous-modification/README.md

 * Take advantage of optimizations in language implementation: hidden class optimization (V8), preference of using array of uniform types, etc.

 ## Conclusion
-In this post, a mechanism hot modification is proposed for creating online services, based on which a new process continuous modification is introduced, which can enable online services the ability to innovate continuously.
-We have implemented this mechanism in Microsoft, from which we have achieved more than 10 times agility improvement on ML feature experimentation.
+In this post, a mechanism *hot modification* is proposed for modifying code online without impacting service quality, based on which we introduced a new engineering process *continuous modification*, which enables developer to innovate on production continuously.
+We have implemented this mechanism and process in Microsoft using JavaScript and C++, from which we got 10x agility improvement on ML feature experimentation, if not more.

 The mechanism of hot modification and the process of continuous modification are universal, I earnestly hope that it could be employed in different types of systems to see how it boosts innovation.